SalvatoreRomano1/net2020/README.md

 </p>

-In this folder you can find the final report for the two groups combined: have fun!
+In this [file](https://github.com/SalvatoreRomano1/net2020/blob/main/NetworkScience_HateSpeechGroups_report.pdf) you can find the final report for the two groups combined: have fun!